10 innovations of the next decade

 4. The Commercialization of GANs (Generative Adversarial Networks);

-These six areas are explained in more detail below, and we are adding a seventh area: privacy preserving machine learning.
+These seven areas are explained in more detail below, and we are adding an eighth area: AI efficiency.

 Privacy preserving machine learning.
 In the age of nearly constant data breaches, data privacy has become a defining issue for tech regulators, leading to sweeping laws like GDPR in Europe and San Francisco’s recent decision to ban facial recognition software.
 This poses a particular challenge for machine learning where user data is collected and pooled in the cloud in order to train intelligent systems.
 However, a new class of privacy-preserving machine learning architectures such as ‘Federated Learning’ could hold the key to maintaining user privacy while allowing models to train on real world data.